SMART vs SMARTER Objectives

-I’m sure you’ve heard about SMART objectives (or SMART goals):
+I’m sure you’ve heard about SMART objectives (or SMART goals) but what about SMARTER objectives? and what does SMART vs SMARTER objectives look like:

 S – Specific